Bianca-Pasat/MOI/docs/source/isoforms.rst

 --------------------

-In order to run the isoform part of the pipeline you have to modify one file, specofying which part of the analysis you want to run and parameters associated with
+In order to run the isoform part of the pipeline you have to modify one file, specifying which part of the analysis you want to run and parameters associated with
 it: `params_isoforms.yml <https://github.com/ASAGlab/MOI--An-integrated-solution-for-omics-analyses/blob/main/params_isoforms.yml>`__